New Role for CIOs: Creating Customer Value Beyond the IT Estate

 As sponsor of KPMG’s ‘IT’s her Future’ program, Heneghan wants to promote the business case for attracting more women into technology, and proactively develop the careers of women already working in the industry.

-In this Digital Trailblazer interview, Heneghan talks about an issue that’s a high priority for many organizations: How to leverage digital transformation to create customer value.
+In this thought-provoking interview, Heneghan breaks down an issue that’s a high priority for many organizations: leveraging digital transformation to create customer value.

-Appian: First of all, welcome to Digital Trailblazers.
-To get things started, let’s talk about the Women’s Leadership panel you’re participating in at the Appian World 2018 digital transformation conference in Miami in April.
+Appian: To get things started, let’s talk about the Women’s Leadership panel you’re participating in at the Appian World 2018 digital transformation conference in Miami in April.
 As Global Head of Technology at KPMG, what are the big ideas you want to focus on in that panel discussion?

 “So, I think this is a fantastic time for organizational diversity to massively improve.
 To succeed in a world of pervasive digital disruption, companies must be customer-obsessed.
 And you can’t do that without greater diversity.”